 The Council will promote the reopening of the Cullompton Railway Station.
 A site for a new railway station north of Station Road is allocated for this purpose.
-The Council will use the Community Infrastructure Levy and planning obligations where appropriate, seek external sources of funding and work with partners to deliver the following infrastructure for Cullompton:
+The Council will use developer funding via planning obligations and the Community Infrastructure Levy and planning obligations where appropriate, seek external sources of funding and work with partners to deliver the following infrastructure for Cullompton:

-- a) Provision of a Town Centre Relief Road and implementation of other measures in the Cullompton Air Quality Action Plan; - b) Mitigation to reduce traffic impacts on the Trunk and Local Road network in association with the East Cullompton Urban Extension; - c) Town centre regeneration and enhancement; - d) Extra care housing provision; - e) Expansion of library facilities; - f) Primary and secondary education facilities; - g) Public open space and green infrastructure; - h) Bus service enhancements; - i) Provision of railway and bus interchange; - j) Expansion of emergency fire and rescue services; - k) Provision of healthcare facilities; and - I) Community facilities including sports and leisure facilities. - 3.144 Strategic Local Plan sites will be required to pay for specific items of infrastructure that are necessary to make the development acceptable.
+- a) Provision of a Town Centre Relief Road and implementation of other measures in the Cullompton Air Quality Action Plan; - Mitigation to reduce traffic impacts on the Trunk and Local Road network in association with the East Cullompton Urban Extension and other Cullompton allocations; - c) Town centre regeneration and enhancement; - d) Extra care housing provision; - e) Expansion of library facilities; - f) Primary and secondary education facilities; - g) Public open space and green infrastructure; - h) Bus service enhancements; - i) Provision of railway and bus interchange; - j) Expansion of emergency fire and rescue services; - k) Provision of healthcare facilities; and - I) Community facilities including sports and leisure facilities; and - m) Provision of works to reduce flood risk.

+3.144 Strategic Local Plan sites will be required to pay for specific items of infrastructure that are necessary to make the development acceptable via planning obligations.
 Other development (if eligible) will be charged the Community Infrastructure Levy (CIL) at a rate per square metre.
-CIL funds will be spent according to a prescribed list of infrastructure projects or types of infrastructure. - 3.145 The Council's strategic infrastructure policy is set out earlier in the Local Plan under Policy S8, but there are infrastructure requirements specific to Cullompton that are listed under Policy CU20.
+CIL funds will be spent according to a prescribed list of infrastructure projects or types of infrastructure.

+- 3.145 The Council's strategic infrastructure policy is set out earlier in the Local Plan under Policy S8, but there are infrastructure requirements specific to Cullompton that are listed under Policy CU20.
 The Council will use CIL, planning obligations for strategic sites and other sources of funding to deliver the infrastructure listed wherever possible.
 Where another organisation is responsible for delivering the infrastructure required as a result of new development, the Council will work in partnership with the relevant bodies to ensure that infrastructure needs associated with development are addressed appropriately. - 3.146 The Local Transport Plan includes a long-term aspiration to reopen Cullompton Railway Station.
 The Local Plan allocates land north of Station Road as a possible site for the new station, including land for a car park.
 There is also an aspiration to provide a bus interchange for the town which could be provided in the same location.
 The Council will work with Devon County Council and other partners to achieve this objective.